iturdikulov/notes/Python_cheat-sheet.md

 What are dictionaries?
 <br class="f">
-Dictionaries ([[hash_table]]) store mappings from keys to values.
+Dictionaries [[hash_table]]) is a data type which store mappings from keys to values.
 ```python
 empty_dict = {}
 # Here is a prefilled dictionary
 filled_dict = {"one": 1, "two": 2, "three": 3}
 ```

-What are the requirements for keys in dictionaries?
+What are the primary requirements for keys in dictionaries?
 <br class="f">
 Keys for dictionaries have to be immutable types.
 This is to ensure that the key can be converted to a constant hash value for quick look-ups.